woocommerce/woocommerce/readme.txt

 * Initial Release.
 Woo!

 == Upgrade Notice ==

+= 1.4 =
+Major update with plenty of optimisations and new features.
+Product data meta has been renamed in this version so that custom-fields can be enabled.
+Product data is now prepended with an underscore so they are hidden from the custom-field panel.
+Existing data will be upgraded automatically.
+Please backup your database before upgrading and also ensure you are running the latest versions of any WooCommerce plugins after upgrading.

 = 1.3 =
 This is a major update and includes improvements to the tax and coupon system in particular - please backup your database before upgrading and also ensure you are running the latest versions of any WooCommerce plugins after upgrading.